newatoms/beta/_private/customers/stby/posts-and-research/city awards/best-sd-cities-post.md

 # Cities are like organisms

 Healthy organisms adapt and evolve based on what is happening in the world around them.
 Cities are ever-changing organisms, and part of their evolution and adaptation are the large-scale services they offer to their citizens.
-Because these services are so important for the quality of our lives, it is important to look at cities that provide them impeccably well.
+Because these services are so important for the quality of our lives, it is important to look at cities that provide them admirably well.

 ## An exemplary organism